Florida Citrus & Produce on the Treasure Coast

-Plant City, Florida is famous throughout the world as the winter strawberry capital of the world.
-About 8,000 acres of strawberries are grown in Florida making it the second largest producing region in the United States.
+Plant City, Florida, is famous as the winter strawberry capital of the world.
+About 8,000 acres of strawberries are grown in Florida making it the second-largest producing region in the United States.

-Each spring visitors from throughout the state and the world come together to celebrate during the week-long Plant City Strawberry Festival.
-And strawberries, some of the most healthy and favorite fruits, are always cause for celebration!
+Each spring visitors from around the state and the world come together to celebrate during the week-long Plant City Strawberry Festival.
+Of course strawberries, some of the most healthy and favorite fruits, are always cause for celebration!

 Plant City, Florida, located a couple of hours northwest of Vero Beach, is well-known as the winter strawberry capital of the world.

-For in-season citrus and treats visit Countryside Citrus
+Find in-season citrus and treats at Countryside Citrus.

 Celebrate the winter strawberry season at the world-famous Plant City Strawberry Festival each spring.